 Limit computer and TV time

 It’s almost inevitable to avoid excessively using a computer, television or cell phone, but there are temporary effects that can cause some discomfort.
 Fatigue, dry eyes, bad lighting, or how you sit in front of these screens can cause eyestrain.
 In other words, to help avoid these symptoms, be sure to limit your use of electronics with blue light screens.
+Learn more here on how to relieve eye strain.

 Put your eye care supplements where you can see them